Donetsk, Russia: 1995

 Ivan examined his son, looking at him up and down before turning away.
 "Get dressed, we're going running."
 Viktor nodded his head quickly, putting on his dark grey sweatshirt and sweatpants.
 Walking around the small apartment, he looked around for his socks and shoes.
 "They're on top of the table," Ivan says, shaking his head.

-Viktor picked up his socks and shoes from the table and began to put them on.
+Viktor picked up his socks and shoes from under the table and began to put them on.
 When he was done, he quickly walked back to the bathroom to brush his teeth.
 A knock sounded at the bathroom door and Viktor sighed, knowing it was his father rushing him.
 "I'm almost done."

 "Speed it up," Ivan grumbled, pretending not to hear the attitude laced in Victor's voice.
 Once Viktor was done brushing his teeth, he walked out of the bathroom and quickly joined his father outside.
 "Twenty laps around the perimeter.
 I'll run the first five laps with you, but that's it.
 No breaks."

 Viktor bit his tongue so he wouldn't say anything unholy to his father.
 He knew that at times like this, his father was to be taken seriously.
-"Yes, sir," Viktor said as they begin to run side-by-side.
+"Yes, sir," Viktor said as they began to run side-by-side.
 He had run more than twenty laps before, it just pissed him off that his father had him running it back to back all this week.

 Ivan didn't care that he was overworking his son.
 To him, it was worth it.